Stefanuk12/code-to-word/README.md

 # Code to Word

 A helper tool to export all code in a directory to a word document.
-Designed for A Level Computer Science students to help with their NEA technical soltuion write up.
+Designed for A Level Computer Science students to help with their NEA technical solution write up.

 ## Examples